MLB Rumors: Phillies Bryce Harper Offer Won’t ‘Get It Done,’ Only ‘$270 To $300 Million’ Former MLB GM Reports

 In fact, Duquette claimed, the Phillies’ offer to Harper is only in the “$270 million to $300 million” range.
 According to the former GM, “that’s not going to get it done.”

-Earlier this month, another top name on the free agent market, former Los Angeles Dodgers and Baltimore Orioles infielder Manny Machado, signed with the San Diego Padres for a contract said to be worth $300 million, as Inquisitr reported.
+Earlier this month, another top name on the free agent market — former Los Angeles Dodgers and Baltimore Orioles infielder Manny Machado — signed with the San Diego Padres for a contract said to be worth $300 million, as The Inquisitr reported.
 Most experts believe that Harper is not willing to accept a lower money deal than Machado received.

-But Duquette’s claim appeared to directly contradict another Thursday morning report, by Bob Nightengale of USA Today, in which the veteran baseball reporter said that “the Phillies, considered the heavy favorites all winter, still have the highest offer on the table.”
+But Duquette’s claim appeared to directly contradict another Thursday morning report, one by Bob Nightengale of USA Today, in which the veteran baseball reporter said that “the Phillies, considered the heavy favorites all winter, still have the highest offer on the table.”

 But Nightengale added that the Phillies may simply rank low on Harper’s list for some reason — possibly a preference to play for a west coast club located much closer to his Henderson, Nevada, home.
-Or, as Inquisitr reported, some rumors have claimed that Harper is not a fan of the heavily analytics-driven approach to in-game strategy taken by Phillies second-year Manager Gabe Kapler.
+Or, as The Inquisitr reported, some rumors have claimed that Harper is not a fan of the heavily analytics-driven approach to in-game strategy taken by Phillies second-year Manager Gabe Kapler.